Internet-of-People/iop-dart/README.md

 #### Inspector

 All interfaces and types needed to communicate with an Inspector endpoint.
-See more about the Inspector API [here](https://developer.iop.global/#/api/inspector_api).
+See more about the Inspector API [here](https://developer.iop.global/api/inspector_api).

 #### Verifier

 All interfaces and types needed to communicate with a Verifier endpoint.
-See more about the Verifier API [here](https://developer.iop.global/#/api/verifier_api).
+See more about the Verifier API [here](https://developer.iop.global/api/verifier_api).

 ### Layer1

-DAC's API consists of two main parts.
+SSI's API consists of two main parts.
 Layer-1 and layer-2.
 On layer-1 you perform write operations that change the blockchain's state, while on layer-2 you execute read operations without touching the state.

-This module contains all Dart classes and utils needed to interact with the [DAC Layer-1 API](https://developer.iop.global/#/api/layer1_api).
+This module contains all Dart classes and utils needed to interact with the [SSI Layer-1 API](https://developer.iop.global/api/layer1_api).

-For more detailed examples please visit our [tutorial center](https://developer.iop.global/#/sdk/dac?id=tutorial-center).
+For more detailed examples please visit our [tutorial center](https://developer.iop.global/sdk/?id=tutorial-center).

 ### Layer2

-This module contains all Dart classes and utils needed to interact with the [DAC Layer-2 API](https://developer.iop.global/#/api/layer2_api).
+This module contains all Dart classes and utils needed to interact with the [Layer-2 API](https://developer.iop.global/api/layer2_api).

-For more detailed examples please visit our [tutorial center](https://developer.iop.global/#/sdk/dac?id=tutorial-center).
+For more detailed examples please visit our [tutorial center](https://developer.iop.global/sdk/?id=tutorial-center).

 ### SSI

-Contains all interfaces needed to use the DAC (Morpheus) protocol including all entities defined in the specification.
+Contains all interfaces needed to use the SSI (project Morpheus) protocol including all entities defined in the specification.

 ## Development